 The PF-II process is conducted inside the Treatment and Operations Building (TOB).
-Emissions from treatment activities inside the TOB are controlled using a negative pressure ventilated system consisting of a dust collector, four HEPA filters (each rated at 1,000 cfm), and a regenerative thermal oxidizer (RTO).
+Emissions from treatment activities inside the TOB are controlled using a negative pressure ventilated system consisting of a dust collector, four HEPA filters (each rated at 1,000 cfm), a sulfur-impregnated carbon adsorber, and an RTO.
 These units are collectively referred to as the "air emissions control system".